samarcanda-93/QuantSandbox/README.md

   - Portfolio value evolution
   - Parameter sensitivity analysis
 - If the ticker fails to download, AI-powered suggestions will be provided (if APIs are configured)
+- Print a “Today’s suggestion” line (also included in PDFs)

+### “Today’s suggestion” logic

+- The suggestion is derived from the latest row of the selected strategy’s output:
+  - **Action**: based on the latest `Position` change (+1=Buy, −1=Sell, 0=Hold)
+  - **State**: based on the latest `Signal` (>0=Long, else Flat)
+- Strategy selection:
+  - In Basic mode: whichever strategy (Momentum vs Mean Reversion) has the higher Sharpe
+  - In Full mode: higher Sharpe between the best‑parameter Mean Reversion and Momentum runs
+- Context shown: date and last price for the asset
+- Note: uses the latest available bar from Yahoo Finance; if today’s bar isn’t updated yet, it reflects the most recent close

+### PDF reports

+- You’ll be prompted to generate a PDF at the end of runs
+- Reports include: summary/executive summary, portfolio charts, risk metrics, parameter heatmaps and comparisons, and “Today’s suggestion”
+- Filenames follow patterns like `strategy_report_<TICKER>_<timestamp>.pdf` or `full_analysis_report_<TICKER>_<timestamp>.pdf`
+- Each suggestion is accompanied by the disclaimer: “This is not financial advice.”

 ## File Structure